IsaacVerm/mad-trick-explainer/README.md

 [GitHub Actions](https://help.github.com/en/actions) is used as CI.
 Cypress offers some predefined actions with corresponding [examples](https://github.com/cypress-io/github-action#basic).

 Workflows are defined in the `.github/workflows` folder.
+Basic usage for Cypress is explained [here](https://www.cypress.io/blog/2019/11/20/drastically-simplify-your-testing-with-cypress-github-action/).
+I needed to set some extras like the working directory for which I found [this tutorial](https://andreybleme.com/2020-02-29/continuous-Integration-with-github-actions-and-cypress-end-to-end-tests/) quite insightful.

 ## Questions